History In The New Testament

 under in Bethlehem and its vicinity.
 In the book of Luke, which contains the only other New Testament story of Jesus birth, there is no mention of this horribly cruel order.
 Its also not recorded in any secular histories from the time not even by writers who carefully described many far less wicked deeds of Herod.
 The lack of corroboration means Matthews account was fabricated.

 The humanist accusation is that this "slaughter of the innocents" is not recorded in secular history, so it must not have happened.
-But, this is an argument from secular silence, and as such is not a valid argument.
-And history is not silent on this.
+However, this is an argument from secular silence, and as such is not necessarily a valid argument.
+The fact is, history is not silent on this.
 It was recorded in a reliable historical document, the Bible.

 Babies In Bethlehem Slaughtered!